ieeebitmesra/IEEE-LEAD-3.0/Project 2/Apoorv Sharma/README.md

 # CinemaReel

-This website is deployed and running at: cinemareel.netlify.app
+This website is deoplyed and running @ cinema-reel.netlify.app